Three of Wands

 Reading the Card

-The spiritual will come as a broadening of your horizons and a better understanding of your place in the world.
+Spiritual growth will arrive as a broadening of your horizons and a deeper understanding of your place in the world.
+The journey may be long, but the courage and tenacity of the archetypal Explorer will serve you well, as will careful planning and conviction.

-The journey may be long, but the courage and tenacity of the archetypal explorer will work well, as will planning and conviction.
-The true explorer is never lost because there is always a direction to move in, and every turn is a learning experience.
+The true Explorer is never lost, because there is always a direction to move in, and every turn is a learning experience.

-The reversal
+The Reversal

 Card Design Process